 Contraindications

-Adrenal insufficiency (including history);
+Adrenal insufficiency (including a history);

 Pregnancy;